 Hi Coffee Lovers

-I'm passionate about great (mycotoxin free) coffee, and like to know:
+I'm passionate about great tasting ethically sourced coffee, and like to know:

 - Where the coffee beans come from

-- Who grows the coffee and how the process works for them
+- Who grows the coffee and how that impacts their lives

 - How clean and pure the coffee is